 Mr. Adamson provided a handout that compared NERC EOP-005-2, NPCC Directory 8 and the NYSRC Reliability Rules as it relates to Black Start testing and gave a brief overview of the information included within that document.
-Mr. Adamson then stated that certainthe NYSRC Reliability RulesF.1 requirements are more stringent or specific (not stringent) than NPCC and NERC requirements, while some NERC and NPCC requirements are more stringent than NYSRC requirements.
-Mr. Clayton agreed-agreed on the specificity, but stated that certainthe NYSRC Reliability Rules requirements are less stringent than NPCC requirements.
+Mr. Adamson then stated that certain NYSRC Reliability RuleF.1 requirements are more stringent or specific than NPCC and NERC requirements, while some NERC and NPCC requirements are more stringent than NYSRC requirements.
+Mr. Clayton agreed that certain NYSRC Reliability Rule requirements are less stringent than NPCC requirements.
 Case example: the NYSRC Reliability Rules require the steam electric units to be tested every 3 years versus NERC and NPCC require an annual test.
 Mr. Adamson stated that 'we' assume that an abbreviated (intervene) test can be counted as a full test and that this test is consistent with the annual test requirements.
 Mr. Paszek disagreed with this assumption.
 Mr. Grant stated that steam electric units do not fit the definition of a Black Start resource, and should have been defined differently.
 Mr. Grant also stated that the steam electric units, that are part of the Con Edison System Restoration Plan, are not subject to NPCC Directory 8, and that the NYISO has no compliance obligation for the steam electric units.

-Mr. Clayton asked Mr. Grant why the steam electric unit(s) abbreviated (interveninge) year Black Start test passes NPCC Directory 8 requirements.
+Mr. Clayton asked Mr. Grant why the steam electric unit(s) abbreviated (intervening) year Black Start test passes NPCC Directory 8 requirements.
 Mr. Grant stated that NPCC Directory 8 does not recognize steam electric units as Black Start units.

 Mr. Clayton asked Mr. Adamson should RRS remove or adjust F.1 Requirements 1.5 and/or 3.
-Mr. Adamson stated that certainthe NYSRC Reliability Rules are more stringent and specific and thus no change is required.
+Mr. Adamson stated that certain NYSRC Reliability Rules are more stringent and specific and thus no change is required.
 Mr. Paszek disagreed with that conclusion.